Unusual things to do in Paris: how to discover the capital differently?

 A symbol of the City of Lights, the Palais Garnier is the only working theatre in the world to be both a place of art and design and a monument with a rich history.

-A stroll around the Palais highlights a number of different elements: the majestic staircase, a true architectural masterpiece; the ceiling by Chagall, which pays homage to 14 major composers of opera and lyrical music; and the Grand Foyer with its shimmering colours evoking the style of the Belle Époque.
+A stroll around the Palais highlights several key features: the majestic staircase, a true architectural masterpiece; the Chagall ceiling, which pays homage to 14 major composers of opera and lyrical music; and the Grand Foyer, with its shimmering colours evoking the Belle Époque style.
+Take advantage of a guided tour to discover little-known rooms open to the public, for an unforgettable experience.

 Place de l’Opéra (75009)